cakephp/docs/en/development/configuration.rst

 General Configuration
 ---------------------

-Below is a description of the variables and how they affects your CakePHP application.
+Below is a description of the variables and how they affect your CakePHP application.

 debug